kobol-io/blog/_posts/2020-10-27-helios64-software-issue.markdown

 ---
 layout:     post
-title:      "Do NOT Update to Armbian 20.08.13!"
+title:      "Helios64 Software Issue Report !"
 date:       2020-10-27 01:00:00
 author:     "Kobol Team"
 header-img: "img/072/software-support-bg.png"
 ---

-# Do NOT Update to Armbian 20.08.13
+# Do NOT Upgrade to Armbian 20.08.13

-We have received instability issues reported through email and forum with this new image.
+We have received reports of instability issues through email and forum with the latest Armbian image we published (20.08.13).
 We are still investigating the root cause and managed to reproduce the kernel crash on some of our boards.
-We advise user do **NOT** upgrade to **Armbian 20.08.13** which contain **Linux Kernel 5.8.16** until further notice.
+We advise user to **NOT** install or upgrade to **Armbian 20.08.13** which contain **Linux Kernel 5.8.16** until further notice.

 You can download **Armbian 20.08.10** which is known stable from following links